 Lymph node status

-If lymph nodes were removed during the biopsy, the pathologist determines the lymph node status.
+If lymph nodes were removed during the biopsy, the pathologist determines whether or not the lymph nodes in the underarm area (axillary nodes) contain cancer.

 - Lymph node-negative means the lymph nodes do not contain cancer.